Ira and Evelyn’s Marriage

 “I can’t help it.
-I keep thinking about them.”
+I’m thinking about them.”

-Truth is, right now he doesn’t want to hear anything more about their relationship.
-But that doesn’t matter.
-Anything she might ask of him he would do.
+She leaves it at that.
+He most likely doesn’t want to hear anything more about their relationship.
+She has also begun to assume that anything she might ask of him he would do.

 He says in a kind voice, “Say what you have to say,” hoping she will take that as an apology.